ArisenIO/arisen-signup-service/README.md

 httpEndpoint: 'https://kfj0fl66oh.execute-api.us-east-1.amazonaws.com/dev'
 ```

-You can either start the software (while inside the `nv-react` folder) locally on your machine by running `npm run start` or for deployment elsewhere by running `npm run build`.
+You can either start the software (while inside the `arising-react` folder) locally on your machine by running `npm run start` or for deployment elsewhere by running `npm run build`.